Install Sensu plugins

 Troubleshoot the sensu-install tool

 Some plugins require additional tools to install them successfully.
 An example is the Sensu disk checks plugin.
-Depending on the plugin, you may need to install developer tool packages.

 sudo apt-get update